oerc0122/MDANSE/Doc/pages/grouping.rst

 [EtOH][EtOH]_CC, [EtOH][EtOH]_CH, [EtOH][H2O]_HO, and etc. Where
 [EtOH][H2O]_HO are all pairs of H and O atoms where H are the hydrogen atoms in ethanol and O are the oxygen atoms in water.
-The [EtOH][H2O]_HO partial coherent intermediate scattering functions is
+The [EtOH][H2O]_HO partial coherent intermediate scattering function is

 .. math::
    :label: moleculepartial1